AndreasArvidsson/npm-publish-flatten/README.md

 Removes scripts and devDependencies from package.json before publishing.
 `node publish-flatten --strip scripts --strip devDependencies`

+### Keep result files
+By default the modified files are stores in a temporary directory `.npmPublishFlatten` that is removed after process is done.
+By passing the `--keepResult` argument this directory is kept.
+`node publish-flatten --flatten dist --keepResult`

 ### Additional arguments
-All arguments that are not `--flatten` or `--strip` is passed on to the underlying npm publish process.
+All arguments that are not `--flatten`, `--strip`, or `--keepResult` is passed on to the underlying npm publish process.
 This means that you can still pass arguments to npm publish.

 Parameter `--dry-run` is passed on to npm publish
 `node publish-flatten --flatten dist --dry-run`